bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 to upgrade the samba software either before, or at the same time as upgrading the kernel.

-Samba is the software that allows windows based clients to access the Seagate Central via the "Network" folder in Windows Explorer.
+Samba is the software that allows Windows based clients to access the Seagate Central via the "Network" folder in Windows Explorer.
 It uses a network sharing protocol called SMB to perform this task.